 Get together with members of the community, and make wind work for everyone!

-Perhaps you’d like to have a wind turbine in your back yard, but for one reason or another, your property just isn’t a good location.
+Perhaps you’d like to have a wind farm in your back yard, but for one reason or another, your property just isn’t a good location.
 Don’t despair, because someone else in your community might have an excellent site to put one or more turbines, where the wind always seems to blow.
-And if you can attract enough support from area residents, you may be able to install a medium to large-scale, locally owned wind turbine project that can benefit everyone in the community.
+And if you can attract enough support from area residents, you may be able to install a medium to large-scale, locally owned wind farm that can benefit everyone in the community.
 Impossible?
 Not at all.
 In fact, this strategy has been used successfully for many years in Europe and is the foundation of the Danish wind industry, long recognized as a world leader in wind energy.

 During the OPEC (Organization of Petroleum Exporting Countries) oil embargo and subsequent oil crises of the 1970s, there was a flurry of wind turbine activity in the United States and some significant advances were made in the technology.
 But in the early 1980s, when the Reagan administration dismantled the energy tax credits and incentives that had encouraged the installation of renewable energy systems nationwide, the U.S. wind power industry collapsed.